RespiraWorks/Ventilator/manufacturing/pizza_build/README.md

 # Pizza Build

+## DISCLAIMER

-**WARNING: This is not intended to be used on patients and lacks a number of safety features.**
+**This is an incomplete, as yet untested design that is not yet intended to be used on patients.**

 This is a ventilator prototype for testing and development.
 The build consists of a functional ventilator pneumatic assembly with controller and user interface.
 This build is adequate for integration and systems testing.